Configuration

 brew install wkhtmltopdf

-Configuring Census API Access
+Configuring US Census API Access

-OpenAVMKit can enrich your data with Census information using the Census API.
+OpenAVMKit can enrich your data with US Census information using the Census API.
 To use this feature, you'll need to:

-Getting a Census API Key
+Getting a US Census API Key

 - Visit api.census.gov/data/key_signup.html